Church of St Peter

 Meads Road, Eastbourne, East Sussex, England

-In 1894-96 Henry Currey built the St Peter's Church on Meads Road crossing Granville road, near Eastbourne Town Hall, on land donated by the Duke of Devonshire, who also gave £5000.
+In 1894-96 the 7th Duke of Devonshire's architect Henry Currey designed the St Peter's Church on Meads Road crossing Granville road, near Eastbourne Town Hall, on land donated by the Duke of Devonshire, who also gave £5000.
 A further anonymous donation of £5000 enabled the whole church, seating 800 persons, to be built at a cost of £16,000.

 The church was demolished in 1971, but the description below is from the time, when it was still there: Coursed rubble, ashlar quoins.
 Main feature is window arcading; 15 glass windows in groups of 3 with 1 blank between each group.
 Tile roof.
 Interior - red brick with ashlar columns and window architraves.